top of page

 More than science fiction.

-We primarily promote Speculative Fiction, in the spirit of Robert A. Heinlein's original use of the term, i.e., as a synonym for science fiction that specifically excludes fantasy.
-We believe this complements Arthur C. Clarke defining the difference between science fiction and fantasy as the former being what is possible and can be, the latter being what is inherently impossible and thus cannot be.
+Niko primarily creates Speculative Fiction, in the spirit of Robert A. Heinlein's original use of the term, i.e., as a synonym for science fiction that specifically excludes fantasy.
+This studio believes this complements Arthur C. Clarke defining the difference between science fiction and fantasy as the former being what is possible and can be, the latter being what is inherently impossible and thus cannot be.

-Along these lines, we have elected to further recognize literary stories that contain fantastic but possible elements as falling under the rubric of speculative fiction.
-Thus we do not limit speculative fiction to the science fiction genre alone.
+Along these lines, Niko writes literary stories that contain fantastic but possible elements.
+Thus he does not limit his speculative fiction to the science fiction genre alone.

 ARt + SCIENCE